LouisBarranqueiro/ia-connect-four-game/README.md

 # ia-connect-four
-Connect four game with some IA
+Connect four game with some IA (MinMax algorithm)